 Don’t miss seeing master puppeteers handling puppets that are two-thirds the size of a human at this national institution.
-Operating for 7 months throughout the year puppet shows generally run for three-week periods, check program times at the theatre unless you are a Japanese speaker.
-The theatre itself is an interesting blend of modern features with traditional Japanese architecture.
+Operating for 7 months throughout the year, bunraku puppet shows generally run for 3-week periods.
+It's best to check program times at the theatre unless you are a Japanese speaker.
+The theatre itself blends modern facilities with traditional Japanese architecture.
 To reach the theatre, take the subway to Nippombashi station.

 - Tel: +81 (0)6 6212 2531

-A great place to start or end a night out, enjoy a relaxing martini at this elegant martini bar.
-Rustic décor presents a contrast to the classy atmosphere inside the bar.
+A great place to start or end a night out, enjoy a relaxing cocktail at this elegant martini bar.
+Rustic décor presents a contrast to the classy atmosphere inside Cinquecento.
 The affordable prices are another nice surprise – most drinks are 500 yen.
-Try a classic Manhattan or a cool chocolate martini before a night of fun clubbing.
+Try a classic Manhattan or a cool chocolate martini before a night of fun clubbing around Shinasaibashi and Namba.

 - Tel: +81 (0)6 6213 6788

-Expect more than just smooth jazz by leading domestic and international artists at the Billboard Live for everything here is aimed at a clientele who seeks the best of the best.
-Exceptionally mixed drinks and food complement the excellent music which ranges from jazz and blues to Latin and even contemporary folk music.
+You can expect more than just smooth jazz by leading domestic and international artists at Billboard Live.
+Dimly lit and demure, this live jazz lounge serves food and drinks, so you really can spend the whole evening here.
+Music ranges from jazz and blues to Latin and even contemporary folk.
 Filling to capacity almost every night reservations are recommended to avoid disappointment.
 It’s located close to Umeda station.

 - Tel: +81 (0)6 6342 7722

-If you are looking to enjoy some different music including heavy metal, indie and even punk acts head to Fandango, one of the best live houses in the city.
-Hosting acts from around the country indeed around the world, the club attracts a young and dedicated crowd who rock to the music in a feverish manner.
-A full drinks list is available with a good range of local and imported beers, a selection of whiskeys and many varieties of cocktails.
+If you're looking to enjoy some niche live music genres like heavy metal or punk, head to Fandango.
+This is one of the best live houses in the city.
+Hosting acts from around the country indeed around the world, the club attracts a young and dedicated crowd who rock out to the music in a feverish manner.
+It's located close to Juso station, north of downtown Osaka, close to the Yodo River.